firefly-oss/lib-common-core/README.md

 #### Advanced WebClient Configuration

-If you need to customize the WebClient beyond the default configuration:
+If you need to customize the WebClient beyond the default configuration, you can use the auto-configured `WebClient.Builder` bean which already includes all the advanced configuration options and transaction ID propagation:

 ```java
 import org.springframework.context.annotation.Bean;